Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: Proposed Solution

-\item {Reward - R}: as the primary goal of our approach is to improve the UAV spectral efficiency during flight; our reward function has to express it.
-We define the reward function as a function of spectrum efficiency defined by the Shannon–Hartley theorem.
+As the primary goal of our approach is to improve the \ac{uav} \ac{qos} during flight, our reward at each time step $r_t$ is defined as the spectrum efficiency achieved after the action at point $x_{t+1}$ at height $z_{t+1}$ in the experiment.

-\item {$\epsilon$}: during the training, \ac{dql} algorithm needs to explore the possible actions it can take in order to find the optimal policy. $\epsilon$ is the greed policy used to determine when the algorithm should use the neural network to choose an action, and when it should explore by selecting an action at random.
-In our solution, we design a $\epsilon$ = 1, where we select an action at random, and we decrease it until 0.001 during the training process.